bpfman/bpfman/README.md

 ## bpfd-ebpf

-Code in the `bpf-ebpf` crate is distributed under the terms of the [GNU General Public License, Version 2].
+Code in this crate is distributed under the terms of the [GNU General Public License, Version 2] or the [BSD 2 Clause] license, at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the GPL-2 license, shall be dual licensed as above, without any additional terms or conditions.

-## Other crates
+## bpfd, bpfd-common

-Code in all other crates is distributed under the terms of either the [MIT license] or the [Apache License] (version 2.0), at your option.
+Rust code in all other crates is distributed under the terms of either the [MIT license] or the [Apache License] (version 2.0), at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+The `bpfd` crate also contains eBPF code that is distributed under the terms of the [GNU General Public License, Version 2] or the [BSD 2 Clause] license, at your option.
+It is packaged, in object form, inside the `bpfd` binary.

 [MIT license]: LICENSE-MIT
 [Apache license]: LICENSE-APACHE
 [GNU General Public License, Version 2]: LICENSE-GPL
+[BSD 2 Clause]: LICENSE-BSD2